C-List and the Commercial Catalog—Transforming Access for Innovative Medicines in China

 The self-study briefings build a strong foundation—not only on the C-List and commercial drug catalog, but also on the broader pricing, reimbursement, and access environment for innovative medicines in China.
 These insights will help you better interpret recent policy shifts and maximize the value of our expert panels.

-Participants will also receive priority newsletter updates on key developments affecting the C-List and commercial catalog—keeping you current as the landscape evolves.
+Participants will also receive priority updates on key developments affecting the C-List and commercial catalog—keeping you current as the landscape evolves.

 We plan to hold panel discussions after the NHSA releases its draft work plan for the C-List, creating space for deeper, more informed conversations.
 Our expert panelists will draw on real-world implementation experience and proprietary research to offer practical perspectives, answer your questions, and sharpen your pricing and market access strategies.

-🔹Module One: NRDL+ Executive Debrief — The State of Access for Innovative Medicines in China (2024 Edition)
+🔹Module One: NRDL+ Executive Debrief — The State of Access for Innovative Medicines in China (2025 Edition)

 Format: Self-Study.